MelonKony/millmint/content/intro/_index.md

 ❖ Check out the [**FAQ**](/intro/faq)
 {{< /hint >}}

 **These stories are about good places and people**.
-They take place in a fictional country called [Vekllei](/utopia/vekllei/), which is an Atlantic country that does not use money.
+They take place in a fictional state called [Vekllei](/utopia/vekllei/), which is an Atlantic country that does not use money.
 The point of this project is to take the purity of that idea seriously, and immerse a place of wonder in the real world.

 > So this is Utopia,<br>
 > Is it?
 Well — <br>